 Program Hosts & Project Animators Lynn and Allan Smith-Reeve

 Lynn brings extensive knowledge and creative energy as an educator and artist.
-Lynn’s lived experience of poverty – raising her five children and caring for a disabled husband for two decades – has inspired her desire to organize community resources to serve low-income families.
-She’s been pursuing the Emerging Church from evangelical roots, through the Third Wave movement, to Diaconal Ministry training in the United Church.
+Lynn’s lived experience of poverty – raising her five children and caring for a disabled husband for two decades – has inspired her desire to organize community resources to serve low-income families and lead her to become a certified Bridges Out of Poverty facilitator.
+She’s been pursuing the Emerging Church from evangelical roots, through the Third Wave movement, to Diaconal Ministry within the United Church.
 Lynn’s motto is “It has to be fun.”

 Allan is an innovator and creator of many collaborative community projects.
 In Toronto’s east end, his church was a woodshop and business incubator.
 He’s taught Community Development at George Brown and Fleming colleges.
 Rev. Reeve has served both urban and rural congregations in Bobcaygeon and Peterborough.
 He is passionate about bridging class, religious, and cultural divides.